maticnetwork/matic-cli/README.md

 Then, a remote devnet can be created with the `--start` command, as follows.
 - `./bin/express-cli --start`
-  - Creates the desired remote setup, based on the preferences defined in the `.env` file To destroy the remote devnet, you can execute the `--destroy` command.
+  - Creates the desired remote setup, based on the preferences defined in the `.env` file
+  - `--start` command can be used also to target an existing AWS setup.
+If changes to `.env` file are detected, the previous devnet will be destroyed and a new one created, reusing the same AWS VMs
+To destroy the remote devnet, you can execute the `--destroy` command.
 - `./bin/express-cli --destroy`
   - Destroys the remote setup and delete the dedicated VMs